 Implementing the Proposed Action would not approve any site-specific development.
 The locations of future actions and exact area of disturbance is not known.
-Soils within the FBFA, particularly in the Development Focus Land Management Areas, would be impacted by ground disturbance in the short and long term.
+Soils within the FBFA, particularly in the Development Focus Land Management Areas, presumably could be impacted depending on the nature of future actions.
 Development Focus Land Management Areas comprise approximately 6 percent (or 97,439 acres) of the FBFA and are where most surface disturbing activities are expected to occur-although surface disturbance could occur anywhere in the FBFA, depending on the type of development (e.g., waterlines or electric lines may cross multiple Land Management Areas).
 It should be noted that not all the acreage within Development Focus Land Management Areas is expected to be disturbed.